 The church and organised minstrelsy

 Beverley, in the East Riding of Yorkshire, is a key town for understanding the relationship of the church with minstrels.
 Beverley Minster preserves more carvings in stone and wood of medieval musicians than any other site in Europe.
 They were carved between c.
-1330 and the 1390s and later vandalised, probably by Puritans in the 16th and 17th century, but many remained mostly or completely undamaged.
+1330 and the 1390s and later vandalised by Puritans and their forebears in the 16th and 17th century.
+Many remained partly, mostly or completely undamaged.
 A significant number of the broken pieces were kept, and those fragments were reinstated in the late 19th and early 20th century by John Baker, who carved new parts in stone where sections were missing and created some original works in the 14th century style.

 Representations of musicians in medieval churches are common, but such a high number needs an explanation, and we probably have one that is pertinent to our subject.